 Virtual Onboarding And The Future Of Employee Engagement

-Employee engagement has become the new battle cry, and enterprises are on the hunt to leverage new technologies that speed up recruitment, onboarding, training, and learning.
+Employee engagement has become the new battle cry when it comes to remote work.
+Every single organization is on the hunt for technologies that speed up recruitment, onboarding, training, and learning, and that make it easier on the new hire.

 More and more enterprises are virtualizing their recruitment process—from targeting talents and interviewing to making hiring decisions.
-New and emerging technologies have enabled faster outcomes in all recruitment stages.
+Posting jobs to LinkedIn, Indeed, and other job hiring sites are an easy way for prospective employees to instantly share their resume and cover letters with hiring managers.
+But in addition to these kinds of platforms, new and emerging technologies have enabled faster outcomes in all recruitment stages.
 A few noteworthy technologies are as follows:

 HR teams and hiring managers need deeper insights into potential candidates during the hiring and recruitment process.
 This need has given rise to predictive hiring, a new class of business application that can assess whether or not new hires will succeed by establishing a profile for their behavior based on past performance.
 It then compares them with the job requirements to assign a probability of success.
 Applying advanced analytics to employee prospects will improve the predictability and accountability of the talent management process, moving it from art toward science.